HExSA-Lab/nautilus/README.md

 ## Building

-First, configure Nautilus by running
+First, configure Nautilus by running either

-`make menuconfig`
+`make menuconfig` or `make defconfig`.
+The latter generates a default configuration for you.
+The former allows you to customize your kernel build.

 Select any options you require, then run `make` to build the HRT binary image.
 To make a bootable CD-ROM,